stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 When you first enter Figma, you're greeted with the option to either create a new project or select a recent one.

 ![Figma Home](../../assets/figma-home-screen.png)
 Upon entering a project, you're presented with an interface similar to the screenshot below.
+Almost everything that you're going to do in Figma is going to be in this workspace.

-![An Empty Figma Workspace](../../assets/figma-workspace.png)
+![An Empty Figma Workspace](../../assets/figma-workspace.png) In the center, you have the Canvas.
+Here are some helpful tips for navigating around the canvas:

+- **Pan Around the Canvas**: Hold the `Space` bar and drag or do a two-finger drag on your touchpad.
+- **Zoom In/Out**: `Command/Control +` or `Command/Control -`, hold the `Command` key while scrolling, or pinch on the touchpad.
 ## The Toolbar

 ![Figma's Toolbar](../../assets/figma-toolbar-left.png)